PSLmodels/Tax-Calculator/docs/guide/cli.md

 None of the above examples use the `--baseline` option, which means that baseline policy in those examples is current-law policy.
 The following example shows how to use the `--baseline` option to engage in counter-factual historical analysis.
 Suppose we want to analyze what would have happened if some alternative to TCJA had been enacted in late 2017\.
 To do this we need to have pre-TCJA policy be the baseline policy and we need to have the alternative reform be implemented relative to pre-TCJA policy.
 The following `tc` run does exactly that using a local copy of the [2017_law.json](https://github.com/PSLmodels/Tax-Calculator/blob/master/taxcalc/reforms/2017_law.json) <a>file and the `alt_reform.json` file containing the alternative reform defined relative to pre-TCJA law.

 ```
-$ tc cps.csv 2019 --baseline 2017_law.json --reform 2017_law.json+alt_reform.json
+$ tc cps.csv 2019 2014 --aging --baseline 2017_law.json --reform 2017_law.json+alt_reform.json
 You loaded data for 2014.
 Tax-Calculator startup automatically extrapolated your data to 2019.
 ```

-In all the examples in this section, we have executed one `tc` run at at time.
-But **what if you want to execute many `tc` runs** because you want results for many years and/or for several different reforms.
+In all the examples in this section, we have executed one `tc` run at at time. **What if you want to execute many `tc` runs** because you want results for many years and/or for several different reforms?
 Unless you are asking for full-dump output, a single `tc` run should take no more than one minute on your computer (even if you are using the large `cps.csv` input file).
 The easiest way to speed up the execution of many `tc` runs is to split them into groups of runs and execute each group of runs in a different command-prompt window.
 On most modern computers that have four CPU cores and a fast disk drive, executing four runs in different windows will take not much more time than executing a single `tc` run.